jsiegenthaler/hueget/README.md

 Exact use unknown.
 Looks like it reflects an operating mode.
 Observed values are: homeautomation

-## Common Action Keywords for Sensors
+## Common Config Keywords for Sensors
-Sensors can have their name changed, and can have their config updated.
+Sensors can have their config updated by the api.
+You can also update other .

 The config capabilities are dependent on the sensor type.
 The most common config keywords for sensors are: